adamedx/autographps/docs/WALKTHROUGH.md

 The Microsoft Graph supports a rich set of query capabilities through its [OData](https://www.odata.org) support.
 You can learn the the specifics of MS Graph and OData query specification as part of MS Graph REST Uri's via [Graph's query documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/query_parameters), the [OData query tutorial](http://www.odata.org/getting-started/basic-tutorial/#queryData), or simply by using the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

-To use AutoGraphPS's query capabilities are exposed in the `Get-GraphItem` and `Get-GetGraphChildItem` cmdletes (`ggi` and `gls` aliases respectively).
+AutoGraphPS's query capabilities are exposed in the `Get-GraphItem` and `Get-GetGraphChildItem` cmdletes (`ggi` and `gls` aliases respectively).
 To use them, you don't need to construct query Uri's as you might if you were making direct use of OData.
 And in most cases you will not need to know very much about OData.

 ### Filtering data with `-ODataFilter`